-4584 Festival of New Works
+4583 Festival of New Works

-This course will be the capstone experience for BA Theatre Performance students and a synthesis of all course work up to this point.
-Students will be assigned to a production team that will produce an original work as part of a festival of new performance.
-Each creative ensemble will originate the content, design production elements, manage deadlines and budgets and find a venue to present the new work.
+Capstone course for B.A.
+Theatre students.
+Synthesis of all previous course work.
+Students will be assigned to a creative team that will produce an original work as part of the Festival of New Works.
+Each creative ensemble will originate the content, design and production elements, manage deadlines, budgets, and find a venue to present the new work.
+(Spring)